-So, how are these essential oils extracted?
+So, how are these pure essential oils extracted?
 Well, the main process of acquiring essential oils from plants is through distillation, and in most cases through steam technology.
 There are also other processes that include cold pressing, resin tapping, absolute oil extraction, solvent extraction, and phytonic processing.
 The end products acquired are mainly used in adding scents to household detergents, flavoring foods, enhancing cosmetics appeal, and giving perfumes their scents.

 Historical Facts About Essential Oils

-Essential oils have a rich history, since they were mainly used for medical purposes.
+Essential oils have a rich history since they were mainly used for medical purposes.
 Despite gaining more uses over the years, the products are still commonly applied towards relieving ailments such as cancer and skin-related complications.
 However, their medical credibility has been questioned in many countries due to insufficient research information, and their usage has been subjected to regulations in a number of foreign jurisdictions.

-As a result, application of essential oils has significantly reduced in evidence-based medicine.
-Modern research studies have shifted away from generalization of essential oils towards medical-specific compounds such as methyl salicylate (as opposed to “Peppermint Oil”).
+As a result, the application of essential oils has significantly reduced in evidence-based medicine.
+Modern research studies have shifted away from a generalization of essential oils towards medical-specific compounds such as methyl salicylate (as opposed to “Peppermint Oil”).